Natural (music): Usage

 Like all accidental markings, the natural symbol is written to the left of the note head and applies to subsequent notes of the same pitch through the remainder of the measure.

 A note marked with a natural sign can be changed to a flat or sharp by simply applying the new accidental.

 A natural sign (♮) cancels a flat or sharp from a previous note or key signature.

 Sometimes these cancelling naturals at a key change are omitted, but they must be used if the new key has no sharps or flats.

 Double natural

 A double natural is a symbol that has two naturals (♮♮).
 It may be used to cancel a double flat or double sharp, but in modern notation a single natural sign (♮) is acceptable.

 Similarly, a double flat or double sharp can be changed to a single flat or sharp with a simple ♭ or ♯, but older notation may use ♮♭, ♭♮, ♮♯ or ♯♮ instead.
 Triple sharps and triple flats are extremely rare, but may be canceled using the same notation options.
 When changing a flat to a sharp or vice-versa, the combined symbols ♮♯ or ♮♭ can be used.

-Music notation software

-In the music notation program LilyPond, naturals are used at a key signature change to cancel a flat or sharp from the previous key signature, but are not shown when a single flat or sharp changes to double flat or double sharp.
-The following shows key changes from A-flat major to F-flat major to G-flat major in Lilypond.

-In the music notation editing program MuseScore, a software bug causes a new key signature to not display naturals when changing from a key that the user has created, even if the new key has no flats or sharps.
-The following example shows G-sharp major changing to C major.